Last Updated on

 Just to be aware of the forces and temptations of these false images will change your understanding and your behavior in relationships.
 When you dissolve these false images you will have a completely different understanding of relationships.

-Exercises and practices for this process are available in the Self Mastery audio course.
+Exercises and practices for this process are available in the Self Mastery Course.
 The first four sessions are free.

 Happiness is not a pursuit, it is an expression.